makersacademy/chitter-challenge/README.md

  - Create the database using the psql command `CREATE DATABASE chitter`;
  - Connect to the database using the pqsl command `\c chitter`;
  - Run the query we have saved in the file 01_create_table_peeps.sql
+ - Run the query we have saved in the file 02_create_users_table.sql

 ## Set up Test Database: